 The easiest way to find out who the formally recognised traditional owners are for an area is to consult the interactive map: Map of Formally Recognised Traditional Owners

 The Taungurung people occupy much of central Victoria including the land to the south of the Ovens River.
 Taungurung Land and Waters Council (TLaWC) is the corporate representative and 'face' of the Taungurung people and provides opportunities for engagement in cultural events by facilitating Welcome to Country and Smoking Ceremonies.

 Contact TLaWC if you are interested in booking a Welcome to Country or Smoking Ceremony.
 If a Welcome to Country or Smoking Ceremony is not achievable for your event, we encourage you to open your event with an Acknowledgement of Country – see below for the Taungurung Acknowledgement of Country.

 Contact: Taungurung Land and Waters Council

-- Public Liability Insurance with an Australian Prudential Regulation Authority (APRA approved insurer with a minimum of $20,000,000 coverage to be held with the Alpine Shire Council and other stakeholder names as interested parties on the certificate
+Public Liability Insurance with an Australian Prudential Regulation Authority (APRA) approved insurer with a minimum of $20,000,000 coverage is required, along with the Alpine Shire Council and other stakeholders, such as VicRoads or Parks Victoria, named as interested parties on the certificate of currency.

 Event organisers need to be considerate of the amenity of the area surrounding the event.
-Noise from the event such as music, patrons, fireworks, crowds, amusement rides can cause a disturbance.
-Measures such as crowd control, location of loudspeakers or amusement rides and timing of events can improve control of noise.
+Noise coming from the event from music, fireworks, crowds, amusement rides or announcements can cause a disturbance to neighbouring residents and businesses and other members of the public wanting to enjoy an open space.
+Measures such as effective crowd control, location of loudspeakers or amusement rides and timing of events can improve the control of noise.